+AASB 1058.9 AASB 1004.
+32
-Commentary on summary of compliance and movement of deemed appropriations with financial directives

-[ENTITIES THAT OBTAIN PART OR ALL OF THEIR SPENDING AUTHORITY FOR THE PERIOD FROM A PARLIAMENTARY APPROPRIATIONS ONLY]
+mmentary on summary of compliance and movement of deemed appropriations th financial directives PE NTITIES THAT OBTAIN PART OR ALL OF THEIR SPENDING AUTHORITY FOR THE RIOD FROM A PARLIAMENTARY APPROPRIATIONS ONLY] rliamentary Appropriations 1.

-Parliamentary Appropriations

 Parliamentary appropriations are those appropriations under section 4.2 of the GSF Act, including deemed appropriations.

-AASB 1004.32 AASB 1058.9 TPP21-08

-In NSW, the Parliamentary appropriations, other than deemed appropriations, received by an entity must be recognised as income, except for 'Equity appropriations' which are used to fund payments to adjust a for-profit entity's capital structure are recognised as equity injections on receipt by the entity and equity withdrawals on payment to a for-profit entity.

-Format and basis of Summary of Compliance

-- The summary of compliance discloses: - the components of the total Annual appropriation (including any 'equity appropriations'), comprising the original appropriations and 'other' appropriations. - deemed appropriations (disclosed as own source revenue)

-Unlike the financial statements, the summary includes transfer payments.

-- 3. Please refer to Appendix E for FAQs on appropriations disclosure. - The summary of compliance is a cash (not an accrual) statement.
+AASB 1004.32 AASB 1058.9 TPP21-08 In NSW, the Parliamentary appropriations, other than deemed appropriations, received by an entity must be recognised as income, except for 'Equity appropriations' which are used to fund payments to adjust a for-profit entity's capital structure are recognised as equity injections on receipt by the entity and equity withdrawals on payment to a for-profit entity.
+Fo rmat and basis of Summary of Compliance 2.
+The summary of compliance discloses: the components of the total Annual appropriation (including any 'equity appropriations'), comprising the original appropriations and 'other' appropriations. deemed appropriations (disclosed as own source revenue) Unlike the financial statements, the summary includes transfer payments.
+3. Please refer to Appendix E for FAQs on appropriations disclosure.
+AASB 1058.39 4.
+The summary of compliance is a cash (not an accrual) statement.
 Therefore 'expenditure' refers to cash payments.
-The term 'expenditure' has been used for payments for consistency with AASB 1058 Income of Not-for-Profit Entities. - 5.
-In the notes, an entity shall provide details of any material variations between the amounts appropriated or otherwise authorised and the resulting associated expenditures, and any financial consequences for the entity of unauthorised - "Total expenditure" identifies payments during the financial year that are made from the annual appropriations and deemed appropriations.
+The term 'expenditure' has been used for payments for consistency with AASB 1058 Income of Not-for-Profit Entities .
+AASB 1058.39(c) 5.
+In the notes, an entity shall provide details of any material variations between the amounts appropriated or otherwise authorised and the resulting associated expenditures, and any financial consequences for the entity of unauthorised expenditure.
+6. "Total expenditure" identifies payments during the financial year that are made from the annual appropriations and deemed appropriations.
 To calculate this amount, entities must start with the relevant cash flow amount from their Statement of Cash Flows.
 As expenditure is not generally tracked against the source of funds (e.g. deemed appropriations as opposed to annual appropriations), this calculation makes the general assumption that annual appropriations money is spent first, when calculating the amount of appropriations lapsed at 30 June.
-However, where it is known that certain payments are required to be made from certain annual appropriations or deemed appropriations, then these must be taken into account when calculating the amount of appropriations lapsed at 30 June.

-Logically, "Own source revenue balance carried forward to following years" should be a positive amount.
+However, where it is known that certain payments are required to be made from certain annual appropriations or deemed appropriations, then these must be taken into account when calculating the amount of appropriations lapsed at 30 June. \$ C Logically, "Own source revenue balance carried forward to following years" should be a positive amount.
+S 7.
 Amount drawn down against annual appropriations: this amount is recorded in the Treasury ledgers and can be confirmed from the NSW Treasury print-outs that are made available to entities shortly after year end.

-Transfer payments
+AASB 1050.17 ansfer payments 8.
 The appropriations recognised in the Statement of Comprehensive Income do not include transfer payments.
 Transfer payments are not controlled by the entity and are therefore not recognised.
 Gross appropriations (i.e. including transfer payments), are disclosed in the summary of compliance.
 Refer to Note 8 for further discussion on transfer payments.

-Additional disclosures

-A small number of disclosures are also required below the summary of compliance:

-- a statement that the Summary of Compliance is based on the assumption that annual appropriations moneys are spent first, unless otherwise identified or prescribed. - AASB 1058 requirement to provide details of any material variations between the 'total' appropriations and actual expenditure for the year.
+Ad ditional disclosures 9.
+A small number of disclosures are also required below the summary of compliance: Treasury Mandates a statement that the Summary of Compliance is based on the assumption that annual appropriations moneys are spent first, unless otherwise identified or prescribed AASB 1058.39(c) De prescribed.
+AASB 1058 requirement to provide details of any material variations between the 'total' appropriations and actual expenditure for the year. emed appropriations De

-Deemed appropriations